 October has been a brutal month for stocks but thankfully we have sidestepped most of the carnage by taking our stops and not initiating new positions in this environment.
-Since it looks like we are going to close the month out without a new 821x trade idea, I decided to briefly share my current bitcoin trading plan.
+Since it looks like we are going to close the month out without a new 821x trade idea, I decided to briefly share my current bitcoin (and crypto) trading plan.
 But first, a little background:

 Last year, bitcoin skyrocketed from less than $800 to nearly $20,000 and made a lot of people very rich.
 Many of these folks have recently taken up residence in Puerto Rico for the same reason I did over 3 years ago; to take advantage of the generous tax incentives available here.
 Lately, I’ve even started seeing some of these crypto-traders moving into my neck of the woods, here in far western Puerto Rico.
 They are passionate about crypto-currencies and want to position themselves to take full advantage of a potential round two of profits.

 Although I participated in some of the move in bitcoin last year via the Bitcoin Investment Trust (ticker GBTC), I ultimately found GBTC to be less than ideal.
 It can trade at a hefty premium over the underlying price of bitcoin when bitcoin is rising and then have all the premium quickly evaporate when the price is falling.
 This makes it difficult to capture profits when a sell signal flashes.